artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``arrangement``

-**DACS Rule** Describe the current arrangement of the materials in terms of the various aggregations within it and their relationships.
+**DACS Rule**: Describe the current arrangement of the materials in terms of the various aggregations within it and their relationships.
 (DACS 3.2.3)

 **EAD**